 Not Looking Carefully at Mortgage Terms

-One mistake first-time home buyers make is not looking carefully at the mortgage terms.
+One mistake first time home buyers make is not looking carefully at the mortgage terms.
 Mortgages may seem long and full of legal jargon, but it’s important to look carefully at the terms, even asking your lender for clarification so you know what you’re getting into.
 Sometimes the terms differ from what you were originally offered.
 In fact, sometimes the rates and closing costs a lender offers are different.
 To avoid any surprises, it’s important to be thorough before you sign a mortgage agreement.
+Don’t let the mortgage company take advantage because your a first time home buyer.

 Not Maintaining Your Credit Score